Converg3nce/matic-docs/docs/faq.md

 ## What is Matic Network?

-Matic Network is a sidechain based scaling solution for public blockchains.It is based on an adapted implementation of Plasma framework.
+Matic Network is a sidechain based scaling solution for public blockchains.
+It is based on an adapted implementation of Plasma framework.
 Matic provides scalability while ensuring a superior user experience in a secured and decentralized manner.
 It has a working implementation for Ethereum on Kovan Testnet.
 Matic intends to support other blockchains in the future which will enable it to provide interoperability features alongside offering scalability to existing public blockchains.

 ## How is Matic different from other implementations of Plasma?

 Matic Network's implementation of Plasma is built on state-based side chains which run on EVM, while the other implementations of Plasma primarily use UTXOs which restricts them to being payment specific.
 Having state based side chains allows Matic to provide scalability for generic smart contracts as well.

 Secondly, Matic Network uses a public checkpointing layer which publishes checkpoints after periodic intervals (unlike checkpoints  after every block in Plasma Cash) allowing the side chains to operate at high speeds while publishing the checkpoints in batches.
 These checkpoints along with the fraud proofs ensure that Matic's side chains operate in a secure manner and any fraudulent activity can be detected on Ethereum mainchain and be penalized by slashing the stakes of the bad actors.
 This mainchain security is supplementary to the PoS protocol security on the side chains.

 ## Your project provides scalability for Ethereum using plasma chains, is it a protocol or a native blockchain in itself?

-Matic Network is a "side chain" solution where Ethereum mainchain assets, i.e all Dapps/Tokens/Protocols of the main chain can be moved/migrated to Matic Network side chain(s) and when needed, one can withdraw assets back to mainchain.
+Matic Network is a "side chain" solution where Ethereum mainchain assets, i.e. all Dapps/Tokens/Protocols of the main chain can be moved/migrated to Matic Network side chain(s) and when needed, one can withdraw assets back to mainchain.

 ## What are the competitive advantages of Matic over its competitor?